SChoi1828/NlpProject/readme.md

 * Project Performed as part of CBNU's Natural Language Processing class
 ## Details
 ### Goal
-* To be able to determine if real-time posts from social media indicate some sort of disaster (earthquake, fire, sinkholes etc...) unfolding right now
+* To explore if real-time posts from social media could be used to indicate some sort of disaster (earthquake, fire, sinkholes etc...) unfolding right now
 ### Libraries / Projects utilised in this project (not exhaustive)
 * KoBERT (https://github.com/SKTBrain/KoBERT)
 * KoNLPy (https://github.com/konlpy/konlpy)